potatoqualitee/psmodulecache/README.md

 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
 * `shell-to-use` - The default shell to use.
 Defaults to pwsh.
 Options are pwsh or powershell.
+* `modules-to-cache-final` - This is basically a repeat of the first list.

 ### Outputs